wessman/defer.js/README.markdown

     <script type="text/javascript" async="async" src="defer.js"></script>

 Yes, that totally works.

+\* JS doesn't offer operator overloading, so <code>defer.push()</code> is the only way in which you'll interact with defer.js like an array.
+None of that bracket business.

 Note that we use <code>window.defer</code> instead of simply <code>defer</code>, since this works better inside of closures, and in certain browsers.